marzdrel/talks-enum/enums.md

 <!-- .element: class="fragment" -->

 Notes:
-- module Enumerable
+- Do we have native enums in Ruby in stdlib?
-- class Enumerator
+- module Enumerable, class Enumerator - nope
+- Dynamic language
+- No type sigs (now we have RBS, also sorbet)
+- Not much of a point of having Enum type
 ---
 ## "Native" Enum types in languages